This is the second part of the introduction to the underpainting of faces and flesh—sankir in Russian and proplasmos—in Greek medieval icon painting.

 28. A. V. Bank, Vizantiyskoe iskusstvo v sobraniyah Sovetskogo Soyuza [Byzantine Art in the Collections of the Soviet Union], Leningrad, 1967, Illus.
 231, 232.
 In his book, Vizantiyskaya zhivopis [Byzantine Painting] (Moscow, 1971), V. Lazarev examines Banks quick analysis of these two icons in the article, "Three Fragments of Painted Epistyle in Byzantine Templon" (p.
 110–115), saying that they are represented as works that "are painted in that coarse and negligent manner, which is so typical for the works of the provincial sphere... faces with the typically bent noses are little differentiated... apparently, both festive icons were executed on Mount Athos."
 He does not offer any analogies.
 The argument of their non-Sinai origin is made by asserting that in Sinai epistyle [Editors note: Epistyle (Greek for "upon the column") is the Greek architectural term for architrave, the lower member of the entablature of the classic orders.] the subjects are framed by painted arches.
-However, it is precisely in Sinai icon painting that we consistently find individual icons, and major cycles of epistyle, enclosed by relief arches and framed along the sides with columns or simple relief borders (G. Sotiriou, et al, Icones du Mont Sinai, Athenes, 1956, Plates 43, 49, 53, 76–79, 80, 117, 161, 171, 175, 180, 208–211, 214–216, 228, 231, 235).
-It is unlikely that Mount Athos could have had such a decisive effect on Sinai painting of the 11th and 12th centuries, it is more likely that it is vice versa (P. Smirnov, Istoriya hristianskoy Cerkvi [History of the Christian Church], Petrograd, 1915, p.
+However, it is precisely in Sinai icon painting that we consistently find individual icons and major cycles of epistyle, enclosed by relief arches and framed along the sides with columns or simple relief borders (G. Sotiriou, et al, Icones du Mont Sinai, Athenes, 1956, Plates 43, 49, 53, 76–79, 80, 117, 161, 171, 175, 180, 208–211, 214–216, 228, 231, 235).
+It is unlikely that Mount Athos could have had such a decisive effect on Sinai painting of the 11th and 12th centuries; it is more likely that it is vice versa (P. Smirnov, Istoriya hristianskoy Cerkvi [History of the Christian Church], Petrograd, 1915, p.
 129).
 However, more important is that these icons have many similarities to Sinai icons of the 11th and 12th centuries precisely because of the nature of painting (G. Sotiriou, et al, op cit, Plates 76–79, 161, 180).
-Furthermore, it should be noted that there is a striking resemblance in the means and the methods of painting faces, when generally comparing all the elements of the painting of these two small icons with the painting of the 12th century frescoes in the Saint George Cathedral of Old Ladoga.
-Therefore, the resemblance of the latter to all elements of Sinai painting is readily apparent.
+Furthermore, it should be noted that there is a striking resemblance in the means and the methods of painting faces when generally comparing all the elements of the painting of these two small icons with the painting of the 12th-century frescoes in the Saint George Cathedral of Old Ladoga.
+Therefore, the latter's resemblance to all elements of Sinai painting is readily apparent.

 29. O. Popova, Russian miniatures of the 11th to the 15th centuries, Leningrad, 1975, Plates 15-18.